docker/docs/installation.md

 * the URL of the UCP controller, for example `https://52.70.188.239`
 * the username/password of an UCP administrator account
 * your Docker Hub username/password/email
-* at least one SAN value which is the actual external, publically-accessible IP address or fully-qualified domain name for node
+* at least one SAN value which is an accessible IP address or fully-qualified domain name for node

 When you have the information you'll be prompted for, do the following to install: